|Proposta de tesi||Investigadors/es||Grup de recerca|

 Scene-Centric Visual Understanding

 Understanding complex visual scenes is one of the hallmark tasks of computer vision.
 Given a picture or a video, the goal of scene understanding is to build a representation of the content of a picture (e.g., what are the objects inside the picture, how are they related, if there are people in the picture what actions are they performing, what is the place depicted in the picture, etc).
 With the appearance of large scale databases like ImageNet and Places , and the recent success of machine learning techniques such as Deep Neural Networks , scene understanding has experienced a large amount of progress, making possible to build vision systems capable of addressing some of the mentioned tasks .

-Furthermore, related with scene understanding, one of the research lines we are working on is instance segmentation.
-Instance segmentation techniques on images and videos consist on assigning each pixel a label with a semantic category that identifies the class object, e.g. car, person, etc. and a label with a identifier to differentiate objects belonging to the same category.
+An interesting topic, in the context of understanding scene-centric images and videos, is instance segmentation.
+Instance segmentation consist on assigning each pixel a label with a semantic category that identifies the class object (e.g. car, person, etc.) and the specific instance of that object (i.e. if there are multiple cars in an image instance segmentation means to segment each car separately).
 Although there have been large improvements on image segmentation for the last years, with some techniques becoming very popular as MaskRCNN , there have been few algorithms that exploit the temporal domain for video object segmentation.